This quick pickled daikon is a wonderfully refreshing side dish perfect for serving alongside rich dishes and is ready to eat in just 20 minutes.

 Pickling or fermenting is huge here in Hungary and I love the bright and zingy flavours they can add to a recipe.

-Cooking for two means that quick pickles really fit with the way I eat and cook far better than large scale pickling.
+Cooking for two means that quick pickles really fit with the way I eat and cook far better than large-scale pickling.

+No, the secret to getting this recipe right is to not over-steep the daikon.
 This recipe is ready to go after 15 minutes, perfect after about half an hour.

 This recipe is perfect with two types of dishes, fried recipes or sticky recipes.